choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 ```

 Let's next break our script down.
-Once we have called all of the required libraries, we downloaded a file from figshare.
-We used the `urllib.request.urlretrieve` function to download data into the data/ directory within our earth-analytics working directory.
+After we imported all of the required libraries, we used the `urllib.request.urlretrieve` function to download a data file from figshare, into the data/ directory within our earth-analytics working directory.

-Notice that this **function** has two arguments
+Notice that the `urllib.request.urlretrieve` **function** has two arguments

 1. **url=** the url where our data is located online
 2. **filename=** the location and name of the file that we are downloading.
-Here we downloaded the data to data/boulder-precip.csv.
+Here we downloaded the data to the directory path/filename: data/boulder-precip.csv.
 Thus the file will be called boulder-precip.csv and it will be located in the data directory of our working directory.

-NOTE: this download won't work if this directory doesn't already exist!
+NOTE: downloading the file using this function won't work if the `data/` directory that you tell it to save the file in doesn't already exist!

 ```python